turingschool/mod-0-curriculum/session1/data-types-be.md

 You will be assigned a specific data type to research with your breakout group.
 Together, we want you to report back on:
 - Basic definition of your assigned data type
 - Example of the proper syntax for working with this data type
-- 1-2 examples of how this data type could be implemented in our imaginary grocery app
+- 1-2 examples of variables that use this data type

 You will be assigned to one of these data types:
 - String